Babinci/pomodoro-timerflow/README.md

 - 🚧 Wear OS application (in development)
 - ✅ Docker setup successful
 - 📝 Current plans:
-  - Add user CRUD to backend and frontend
   - Create app for smartwatch wear os
   - Websockets server and client usage optimization
+  - Add bell notification at end of round
+  - Google authentication integration

 ## 🛠️ Getting Started

 The backend server documentation will be available at `http://localhost:8003/docs`